matkoniecz/website-checklist/buying domain.md

 So far I encountered no hidden fees and other problems.

-Before paying it is worth googling for coupon codes - it was easy to find one with 1$ price reduction.
+Before paying it may be worth googling for coupon codes - it was easy to find one with 1$ price reduction.

 # Google